 Revenue is likely the key field for buyers to look at before buying access from the sellers.
 Revenue provides an indication of the size of the company.
 Higher revenue often suggests that the company has a significant market presence, a large customer base, or a broad product or service offering.
 Moreover, revenue reflects the demand for the company's products or services.

-As a result, the largest organizations became more sought-after targets for access brokers, largely because of the increased income from the higher price they will demand.
-Not surprisingly, we see this trend of targeting large scale organizations took place in 2024, with an average revenue of \$1,961,335,406.50, which indicates an approximately 1000% increase
+As a result, the largest organizations in 2023 became more sought-after targets for access brokers, largely because of the increased income from the higher price they could demand.
+However there has been a decrease in Average Revenue from 2023.
+In 2024 the average revenue stood at \$1.28B compared with \$1.38B in 2023.
+This indicates IABs are increasingly targeting smaller organizations (SMBs) dropping the average revenue.